Jonathan2251/lbd/_sources/doc.rst.txt

 The last chapter can verify Cpu0 backend's generated code by Verilog simulator for those code without global variable access.
-The chapter lld in web https://github.com/Jonathan2251/lbt.git includes llvm ELF linker implementation and is capable to verify those test items with global variable access.
+The chapter lld in web https://github.com/Jonathan2251/lbt.git includes llvm ELF linker implementation and is capable of verifying those test items with global variable access.
 However, LLVM has its test cases (regression test) for each backend to verify your backend compiler [#test]_ without implementing any simulator or real